tilod/localize-decimal/README.md

 ### Validator

-The LocalizedDecimal validator can be used as every other ActiveModel validator.
+The LocalizeDecimal validator can be used as every other ActiveModel validator.

 ```ruby